© Copyright – 2010 – Athletics Illustrated

 SF: I like mixing it up.
 Clay and charcoal may be my favorite.

-CK: At what age did you move away from the other sports like soccer and swimming that you were involved in to specialize in running?
+CK: At what age did you move away from the other sports like soccer and swimming that you were involved in to specialise in running?

 SF: I played soccer my freshman year of high school and swam all four years in high school (my senior year, I only swam half a season and ran a little indoor track).
 My first time running all-year round was as a freshman in college.